-The Scottish Borders is an area to the south and to the east of Edinburgh.
+The Scottish Borders is an area to the south and the east of Edinburgh.
 The area is exactly like it sounds – it’s a geographical area that runs right up to the border with England.
 It’s an area rich with things to do and see from chapels to castles.

 Originally called “Collegiate Chapel of St. Matthew”, this beautifully carved chapel built in 1446 gained popularity in recent years with The Da Vinci Code featuring the chapel as an integral part of the story.
 For more information about the chapel, check out the Rosslyn Chapel website.

 Hadrian’s Wall is sure to please the history buffs in the group.
 The wall was built beginning in 122 AD.
-THAT’S OLD.
+That’s old.
 It was originally set up as a defensive fortification for the Roman province of Britannia.

 How to Get to Rosslyn Chapel from Edinburgh

 Then you’ll travel from Eskbank to Tweedbank which takes about 37 minutes.
-You’ll then hop on the Service 40 bus (runs basically every 30 minutes) from the Tesco store that’s nearby to the town of Roslin.
+You’ll then hop on the Service 40 bus (which runs every 30 minutes) from the Tesco store that’s near the town of Roslin.

 Since it’s so close to Edinburgh, you can opt to take public transit buses through Lothian Buses.
-Take the 37 and make sure it says “Penicuik/Deanburn” on the front.
+Take Bus Number 37 and make sure it says “Penicuik/Deanburn” on the front.